Garmin Montana

 As to the software, yes it has some bugs - mainly that the device crashes sometimes (abruptly) if you play too much with the routes (didn’t happen to me yet “on the road”, only when testing it at home).
 On the PC-side, Garmin’s BaseCamp is nice, but doesn’t hold a candle to Google Maps, for example, in terms of UI; I don’t mean shininess, but simply how well the UI works.
 The most annoying thing is how it doesn’t scale detail appropriately with the zoom level.
 But it works, and I can plan hikes offline, and upload both tracks and routes to it (this is important: it seems other recent Garmins can’t replay tracks, only routes).
 And I can load many maps, and toggle them at will, etc.

 The “many maps” feature is not to be overlooked.
-I could have, for example, standard Garmin maps loaded, but just in case they’re insuficiently detailed or out of date (hey, Navteq is slow…), I can also have Open Street Maps from two days ago.
+I could have, for example, standard Garmin maps loaded, but just in case they’re insufficiently detailed or out of date (hey, Navteq is slow…), I can also have Open Street Maps from two days ago.
 The routing is then done on the currently active maps, so you are not restricted to a single mapping provider.
 And of course you can also have custom POIs (Point_of_interest) on it.

-Bycicle use
+Bicycle use

 The bicycle mount is solid enough, so that on a rough roads it’s held firmly.
 From my ~20 minute test this morning, a few things to note: